 When you upload the Halloween Gnomes.PNG file into Design Space for Desktop you’ll be prompted to process it as an Image Upload.
 Choose Complex.

 IF you’re using the Design Space Mobile app, you’ll go right to the clean-up of your image.

 The Halloween Stickers image is a .png that has a transparent background already (that’s what the checkered background symbolizes).
 So you can just hit Continue.

-Next, click on the Save as a Print then Cut image.
-The square around the box will highlight green and you’ll be prompted to name the image.
+Next, click on Save as a Print then Cut image.
+The square around the box will highlight green, and you’ll be prompted to name the image.
 Click continue.

 This takes you back to your Uploaded Images page, where you can select the file and Insert Image into your canvas.
 Ta Da!

 Step Three- Size the Image Three Ways

 You now have some choices to make.
 Either make one full-sized sticker sheet or make two smaller sheets on the same page.
 OR you can choose to create 4 per sticker sheet.
 I like this size to give away to the neighbor kids.